reactjs/react.dev/src/content/learn/updating-arrays-in-state.md

 setMyList(myNextList);
 ```

 Although the `myNextList` array itself is new, the *items themselves* are the same as in the original `myList` array.
 So changing `artwork.seen` changes the *original* artwork item.
-That artwork item is also in `yourArtworks`, which causes the bug.
+That artwork item is also in `yourList`, which causes the bug.
 Bugs like this can be difficult to think about, but thankfully they disappear if you avoid mutating state.

 **You can use `map` to substitute an old item with its updated version without mutation.**